 Prenatal screening services

 You may choose to have a screening test to assess your baby's risk for a problem.
 Screening tests can generally be performed with no risk to a pregnancy.
-Legacy Maternal-Fetal Medicine offers screening tests that include ultrasound, blood tests and an examination of your personal and family history.
+Legacy Medical Group-Maternal Fetal Medicine offers screening tests that include ultrasound, blood tests and an examination of your personal and family history.

 Screening is not diagnosis